Skip to main content

 Provenance

-There is no deed of gift for this collection and it is uncertain how the library acquired these photographs.
+There is no Deed of Gift for this collection and it is unclear how or when the Library acquired the collection, however all images within this collection are in the Public Domain.

 Processing Procedure